-Beavers could be returning to Ealing after an absence of some 400 years.
-In a joint project between Ealing Wildlife Group (EWG), Ealing Council, Citizen Zoo and Friends of Horsenden Hill, supported by experts at the Beaver Trust, the intention is to apply for a license from Natural England to reintroduce Eurasian beavers to Ealing in a controlled enclosure trial at Paradise Fields in North Greenford.
+Beavers are returning to Ealing after an absence of some 400 years.
+In a joint project between Ealing Wildlife Group (EWG), Ealing Council, Citizen Zoo and Friends of Horsenden Hill, supported by experts at the Beaver Trust, the intention is to reintroduce Eurasian beavers to Ealing in a controlled enclosure trial at Paradise Fields in North Greenford.

 Beavers are native to Britain but were wiped out in the 16th century, mainly due to hunting.
 They were hunted for their luxurious fur and for the castoreum they secrete which has been widely used in perfumes over the years, mainly for its ‘leathery’ notes.